 Amended Dec.
 7, 1970, effective Jan.
 1, 1971.

 (B) Special service by police officers.
-A sheriff, his deputy, or any full-time state or municipal police officer may serve summons in any county of this state if he agrees or has agreed to make the service.
+A sheriff, deputy, or any full-time state or municipal police officer may serve summons in any county of this state if he agrees or has agreed to do the service.
 When specially requested in the praecipe for summons, the complaint and summons shall be delivered to such officer by the clerk or the attorney for the person seeking service.
 No agreement with the sheriff or his deputy for such service in the sheriff’s own county shall be permitted.
 In no event shall any expenses agreed upon under this provision be assessed or recovered as costs or affect court costs otherwise imposed for regular service.

 Rule 4.13.
 Summons: Service by publication.